kammybdeng/learning_notes/Backend/API.md

+## Software Design Principles
+Object-Oriented Programming
+- **DATA**:
+- **BEHAVIOR**:

+Other types of programming:
+1. Procedural:
+    - order of code matters
+    -
+2. Functional:
+    - data and behavior are kept separate
+    -

 ## Development with Swagger and OpenAPI
 **Application Programming Interfaces (API)** enable two different services to interact and complement each other.